naruto678/aws-notes/aws-developer-associate-notes.md

       * Reserved Instances : a physical ec2 server .
 This is used when you have server-bound licenses to reuse or compliance requirements
       * Dedicated instances :  has its own dedicated hardware , solely belonging to the customer and they do not share resources with anyone else

+---

+## Steps for setting up route 53 :

+    - launch an ec2 instance that runs httpd
+    - **Hosted-zone** : This is a way to map your domain names to the ec2 instance, alb's or s3 buckets :
+    - Go to the hosted zone and create the new record. in the record set up the route between the record name and the application load balancer or the application directly
+    - Also make sure if you are using the applicaiton load balancer .
+It is acceptiing requests in port 80 so do not forget to add a new group

+# Chapter 4 :

+## S3

+      - number of objects that you can store are unlimited .
+Objects can be of max of 5 TB
+      - all AWS accounts share the s3 namespace .
+Each bucket must be globally unique
+      - Each object corresponds to a key-value store.
+Key is the name and value is the object .
+Also sometimes there could be a version id
+      - It is highly available and highly durable .
+Built for 99.95%-99.99%  availability and there is 11 9's of durability
+      - Lifecycle management and versioning is allowed on a file
+      - Secure your data with server-side Encryption.
+          This means you can set up default encryption on  a bucket and that would encrypt all the new objects athat are stored in the bucket
+      - Also has ACL which allows which aws accounts or groups are granted access and the type of access .
+Can be attached to individual objects
+      - Offers tiered storage
+      - Also has bucket policies that can be added to users.
+      - Not suitable for running a operating system or db

+## S3 Storage classes

+      - S3 Standard
+      - S3 Standard Infrequent access
+      - S3 One-zone infrequent acces
+      - S3 Glacier and S3 Galcier deep archive
+      - Intelligent tiering
+      - Relative costs
+### S3 standard

+      - high availability and durability .
+Data is stored redundantly across multiple A-Z's (>=3A'Z) 99.99% availability and 11'9s of durability
+      - Designed for frequent access
+      - Website , Content-distribution and content analytics
+      - Default
+### S3 Standard - Infrequent Access

+          - Rapid access
+          - Pay to access the data
+          - minimum storage duration of 30 days
+          - same availability and durability
+          - stored in single AZ .
+Costs you 20% less than s3 standard
+### 2 Glacier options

+        - Very cheap .
+        - Good for historical data
+        - 90 days minimum storage for archive  and 120 days min for deep archive
+        - same availability and durability
+### Intelligent tiering
+    - Gets you 2 tiers.
+S3 will move your object to the respective tier depending on the frequency with which you access your objects

+**S3 Standard > Intelligent-tiering >> All the infrequent >> Glacier deep archive is the smallest **
+**For the infrequent access a fee will apply for the retrietval in-addition to storage **